All Products

 How it works

-HTTPDNS sends resolution requests directly to Alibaba Cloud DNS servers over HTTP or HTTPS.
-This process bypasses the system's Local DNS and prevents DNS hijacking or resolution failures that are caused by network issues.
+HTTPDNS sends resolution requests directly to Alibaba Cloud DNS servers over HTTP or HTTPS, bypassing the system's Local DNS to prevent DNS hijacking or resolution failures caused by network issues.

-• If the request is successful, it indicates that the request bypassed the Local DNS and that the HTTPDNS integration is successful.
+• If the request succeeds, it bypassed Local DNS and HTTPDNS is working correctly.

-• If the request fails, it indicates that the request still depends on the Local DNS and that the HTTPDNS integration has failed.
+• If the request fails, it still depends on Local DNS and the HTTPDNS integration has not taken effect.

 Prerequisites